 First, The Peggy Guggenheim Collection is another trip to the past.
 Entering to Peggy’s venecian home, at the Palazzo Vernier dei Leoni, bought by her in 1948, is going back to the 50¨s.
 I really enjoyed her great collection, while fusing the art pieces with open and straight views on the Grand Canal.
 You can walk through her house with furniture, dinner table and decoration objects, while meeting paintures, sculptures and small sculptures.
 And enjoy her venecian terrace on the banks of the Grand Canal.
 Max Ernst, Jackson Pollock, Dalí, Roberto Matta, Calder, Picasso, Picabia.
 Delightful.
 And I had double luck this time, because of the temporal exhibition, a jewrly of a crown:

 Surrealism and Magic: Enchanted Modernity.

-Then, after having lunch in the Museum Cafe at the interior garden I lined up to Punta della Godana.
+Then, after having lunch in the Museum Cafe at the interior garden we lined up to Punta della Godana.
 This is a great place to have a spectacular view of the city and its surround.
-The Pinault Collection at the Dogana da Mar, was the second exhibition I visited.
+It´s the entrance to the Grand Canal.
+The Pinault Collection at the Dogana da Mar was the second exhibition I visited.
 The building was an old warehouse and customs office built in 1670.

-Finally, after walking through the streets, the Campos and crossing a lot of bridges, I arrived to Palazzo Grassi, another building choosed by Henry Pinault to exhibited his collection.
+At the end of the evening, after walking through the streets, the Campos and crossing a lot of bridges, we arrived to Palazzo Grassi, another building choosed by Henry Pinault to exhibited his collection.
 The Pinault Collection offers one exhibition a year in a Palazzo built in 1748 – 1772.
-It´s the last monumental building commissioned before the extinction of the Republic of Venice.
+It is the last monumental building commissioned before the extinction of the Republic of Venice.
 And inside there are four huge levels for one exhibition.
 I enjoyed Marlene Dumas paintings.
 Oils that seem watercolors.
 Figures and concepts.
-Both ideas exposed at the same time.
+Both things exposed at the same time.